ts1/BLEUnlock/README.md

 # BLEUnlock

-BLEUnlock is a small menu bar utility that locks and unlocks your Mac with your iPhone, Apple Watch, or any other Bluetooth Low Energy device.
+BLEUnlock is a small menu bar utility that locks and unlocks your Mac with your iPhone, Apple Watch, or any other Bluetooth Low Energy devices.

 This document is also available in [Japanese](README.ja.md).